genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/01_training-content-day1.md

 ```

 ### Running server commands
-:::info can I run server commands from the command line rather than gradle tasks?
+:::info can I run server commands from the command line rather than Gradle tasks?
 Yes.
-We've been running server commands through the gradle tasks.
+We've been running server commands through the Gradle tasks.
 Alternatively, you can run server commands directly from a command line.

-Open the gsf docker container terminal as explained [here](/getting-started/developer-training/environment-setup/#attaching-a-terminal-to-a-docker-container), and you can have access to the Genesis Platform commands:
+Open the gsf docker container terminal as explained [here](/getting-started/developer-training/environment-setup/#attaching-a-terminal-to-a-docker-container), and you can have access to the Genesis commands:
 ```shell
 su alpha
 DbMon